rurangiza/get_next_line/README.md

 It returns the number of bytes that were successfully read.

+> How to know I reached the end of the file

 Ex: if you say you want to read 5 bytes at a time, read() will advance in the file 5 bytes at a time, save those in your buffer and return :
 - <code>5</code>, if there was 5 or more bytes remaining in the file
 - <code>less than 5</code>, if the end of the file is less than 5 bytes away